mbronckers/ecma_project/abstract_final.md

 In this paper, we want to compare the use of Bayesian Additive Regression Trees (Green and Kern, 2012) versus Causal Forests (Wager and Athey, 2017) to estimate heterogenous treatment effects among survey responders.
 In doing so, we will assess the benefits and drawbacks of these two machine learning methods that have been touted as best-in-class methods to estimate treatment effect heterogeneity.

+We adopt the empirical data from Green and Kern (2012) for our comparisons.
+We use the well-known survey experiment about public support for government spending on welfare to the poor from the GSS to model systematic treatment effect heterogeneity based on the wording of the survey question and its interaction with racial and education perceptions.

 ## Background

 Many economists are interested in estimating treatment effects for populations or subgroups of populations.
 They do this by estimating Average Treatment Effect (ATE) or Conditional Average Treatment Effects (CATE).
 ATE is the average outcome of the treatment group in a selected population minus the average outcome of the control group in the same population.
 CATEs are the average treatment effects among subgroups of a population as defined by baseline covariates.